davidgsd/AllScan/README.md

 The Install/Update script will provide detailed status messages on each step of the process.
 Once the update/install is complete it is recommended to delete the script ("rm AllScanInstallUpdate.php").
 Then the next time you want to update just run the above commands again.

 Now open a browser and go to your node's IP address followed by /allscan/, eg. `http://192.168.1.23/allscan/` and be sure to add a bookmark in your browser.
 If you did a new install or upgraded from pre-v0.45, AllScan will prompt you to create an admin account.
+Be sure to do this right after installing/upgrading.
 You can then configure the permission settings for AllScan.
 These default to READ-ONLY for public (not logged-in) users.
 This setting can be changed on the "Cfgs" page.

 If you did an update, **be sure to force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load the updated JavaScript and CSS files.